 Participants should be familiar with intermediate microeconomics (Master's level).
 In the run-up to the workshop, participants should get to know the basics of the programming language GAMS which is used for the numerical implementation of equilibrium models as well as data management.
 A compact do-it-yourself GAMS tutorial will be sent out to participants in advance.

-Participants are required to bring a laptop with a CD-ROM drive and adapters to German power supply if necessary.
-The GAMS workshop license (valid for 2 months) as well as extensive course material will be provided on USB flash drives.
+Participants are required to bring a laptop and adapters to German power supply if necessary.
+The GAMS workshop license (valid for 2 months) as well as extensive course material will be provided to each participant in advance.

 Payment